DevExpress/devextreme-documentation/concepts/05 UI Components/Form/01 Getting Started with Form/60 Modify the Form at Runtime.md

+---
+##### jQuery

 You can change any form, editor, or item properties at runtime.
+For this, use the [option(optionName, optionValue)](/Documentation/ApiReference/UI_Components/dxForm/Methods/#optionoptionName_optionValue) method to update a Form property, and the [itemOption(id, option, value)](/Documentation/ApiReference/UI_Components/dxForm/Methods/#itemOptionid_option_value) to update the value of an item property.
 In the code below, we modify the [readOnly](/Documentation/ApiReference/UI_Components/dxForm/Configuration/#readOnly) property's value:

----
-##### jQuery

-Use the [option(optionName, optionValue)](/Documentation/ApiReference/UI_Components/dxForm/Methods/#optionoptionName_optionValue) method to update a Form property, and the [itemOption(id, option, value)](/Documentation/ApiReference/UI_Components/dxForm/Methods/#itemOptionid_option_value) to update the value of an item property.

     <!-- tab: index.js -->
     $(function() {